 This year Landscape Architecture and Urbanism students at Greenwich will be focused on design projects that facilitate direct action.

-Disruptive ecologies: designing for direct action to confront environmental crises and urban inequities is a project aiming to reimagine objects, spaces and infrastructures that augment the capacity of direct action to make change, highlighting the political role of design in society and the agency of designers in contributing to efforts that could address environmental crises and urban inequities.
+Disruptive Ecologies is a project to reimagine objects, spaces and infrastructures that augment the capacity of direct action to make change, highlighting the political role of design and the agency of designers to address environmental crises and urban inequities.
 Students from the first year of the BA to the final year of the Masters will be researching, engaging and creating projects:

 - For individual and collective actions